IT 116: Introduction to Scripting

 4. Remove the print statement inside the for loop.

-Use round to turn this value into an integer.
+Now you need to use round to turn miles into an integer.

 Run the script.